 Disclaimer: don't take the local bus when you get to the Punta Cana Airport

-e, or you are incredibly cheap, or adventurous (I'm not sure which is us, but Mimi only speaks a little tourist Spanish and me hardly any).
+Not unless you speak Spanish, or you have done it before, or you are incredibly cheap, or adventurous (I'm not sure which is us, but Mimi only speaks a little tourist Spanish and me hardly any).
 It took us way over an hour, we had to change gua-guas 3 times, and it was pitch black for most of the trip to our hotel.
 It is quite a ways from the airport to town.

 But if you want to go that route, you can find the bus stop on the main road just outside the airport.
 Just walk past the baggage area, keep on walking, ignore all the taxi drivers that yell at you, and walk out of the airport, keeping to your right, and you will see the bus stop (I wish I took a photo of it).
 You will have to speak some Spanish, or find someone who speaks English (good luck), and ensure you get to your hotel somehow.
-We paid about $20 pesos each for the first two
+We paid about $20 pesos each for the first two gua-gua connections, and $30 pesos for the next one, and our grand total was about $3 US dollars - not bad for our first adventure.

 I'll talk more about gua-guas later.....